AzureCloudWorkshops/ACW-InfrastructureAsCode/Part2-BuildingTheInfrastructure_bicep.md

     This does rely on baked-in KeyVault from the app service and does not leverage code.
 However, with the code from this application looking for specific configuration values this is easier than modifying the code to look for the key vault secret by name (which is also possible and may be more reliable in production scenarios).

+### Step 3 - Deploy the App Settings Update Files

 1. Deploy the solution

     Check in your changes to deploy the solution.
 Once the deployment is complete, you can validate the settings in the app service by clicking in the portal.

     !["App Service Settings"](images/Part2-bicep/image0017-updatedAppConfigurationSettingsWithKeyVaultURI.png)

+1. Validation and Troubleshooting

     >**IMPORTANT**: You must see the green check mark with the `Key Vault Reference` for each of the connection string settings or the value is not actually working from Key Vault.
 If you see a red `x` you likely didn't get your permission for the app registration set correctly.
 Make sure the web app has a system managed identity and that the system managed identity is authorized to `Get` secrets in the Key Vault access policies.